 DAY 1: ARRIVAL TO HAVANA’S INTERNATIONAL AIRPORT

 Welcome to Cuba!
-A tour representative will receive the group at the airport, look for our Deaf Globetrotters logo.
+A member of Cuba 360 will receive the group at the airport, look for our Deaf Globetrotters logo.
 Next, you will be transferred to your accommodation.

 Learn about the Rum production in Cuba with a visit to Havana Club’s Rum Museum.
 The evolution and history of the whole process will be explained to you in a guided visit, which includes a tasting of a seven-year-old añejo (aged rum) at the end of the tour, along with the opportunity to buy some of the precious liquid.

 Next, we’ll show you one of our favorite spots in the whole city, a rooftop terrace in Old Havana.
 Here, you’ll learn how to make a mojito and a canchanchara, two classic Cuban cocktails.
-There are non-alcoholic options as well.
-You’ll be able prepare your own and you can drink as many as you like.
+There are non-alcoholic optionsas well.
+You’ll be able to prepare your own and you can drink as many as you like.

 DAY 2: HAVANA

 Visit one of Havana’s oldest and most famous cigar businesses, the Real Fábrica de Tabacos Partagás was founded in 1845 by Spaniard Jaime Partagás.
 It was built in response to the increase in demand this industry experienced during the second half of the 19th century.
 Specializing in full-bodied cigars, today some 400 workers toil for up to 12 hours a day in here rolling such famous cigars as Montecristos and Cohibas.
 In your visit, you’ll learn about the long and refined process of cigar manufacturing.